 Learn About Your Financial Support Options Through EASE

 Eligible, commercially insured patients may pay as little as $0 per month.
 Annual and transaction limits apply.
 The EASE Co-Pay Program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs or where prohibited by law.
 Additional terms and conditions apply.

 May provide you with COMETRIQ free of charge if you qualify.
 Additional restrictions and eligibility rules apply.

-This description of the Exelixis Access Services® program is for informational purposes only.
-Exelixis makes no representation or guarantee concerning reimbursement or coverage for any service or item.
-Information provided through Exelixis Access Services program does not constitute medical or legal advice and is not intended to be a substitute for a consultation with a licensed healthcare provider, legal counsel, or applicable third-party payer(s).
+The description of the Exelixis Access Services® (EASE) program is for informational purposes only.
+Exelixis® makes no representation or guarantee concerning reimbursement or coverage for any service or item.
+Information provided through the Exelixis Access Services program does not constitute medical or legal advice and is not intended to be a substitute for a consultation with a licensed health care provider, legal counsel, or applicable third-party payer(s).
 Exelixis reserves the right to modify the program at any time without notice.

 Two ways to complete your EASE Patient Authorization Form